ChimeHQ/Extendable/README.md

 Extendable also includes a second library called `ExtendableHost`.

 You can its `AppExtensionBrowserView` and `ExtensionHostingView` to integrate the ExtensionKit view system with SwiftUI in your host application.

+It also includes the `AppExtensionMonitor` type.
+This is a cross-platform `Observable` that wraps `AppExtensionPoint.Monitor` when available, but falls back to `AppExtensionIdentity.matching` for older versions of macOS.

 ```swift
 // very simple init extension to help with actor-isolation compatibility